The Glass Factory Jacksonville Wedding Guide

 More details Less details

-The Glass Factory is Jacksonville's premier industrial wedding venue, offering 16,000 square feet of raw, beautiful space in a building designed by legendary architect Henry Klutho in 1936.
+The Glass Factory Jacksonville wedding venue is the city's premier industrial celebration space, offering 16,000 square feet of raw, beautiful space in a building designed by legendary architect Henry Klutho in 1936.
 If you're drawn to exposed brick, soaring ceilings, and urban sophistication, this is your venue.

 What photographers love about The Glass Factory is the light.
 Large windows flood the space with natural illumination, while the brick walls and industrial details create texture and character.
 Every corner offers a new portrait opportunity.